Rachel

 ABOUT RACHEL

-Today, Rachel runs her own brand culture consultancy, guiding top brands like Dove and Google on converting on culture.
-Her visionary work earned her recognition as one of Ad Age’s 40 Under 40 (2023) and Advertising Week’s Female Is Female Award (2022).
-Rachel is also a sought-after international speaker, having taken stages at the United Nations, Cannes Lions, SXSW, CES, Advertising Week, and Yale University.
+Her work has earned her recognition on Ad Age’s 40 Under 40 (2023) and Advertising Week’s Female Is Female Award (2022).
+A sought-after international speaker, she has taken stages at the United Nations, Cannes Lions, SXSW, CES, Advertising Week, Arizona State University and Yale University.

-As one of the few openly autistic executives in advertising, Rachel is dedicated to smashing stereotypes around disability.
-She co-founded and serves as Chief Creative Officer of The Neu Project, a human experience and neuroinclusion consultancy championing a world where all minds can shine.
-Through partnerships with brands like Marriott and Google, The Neu Project generates revenue and career opportunities for neurodivergent creators and entrepreneurs.
-She also created #AutisticOutLoud, a groundbreaking library of autistic self-portraits in collaboration with Getty Images that challenges public perceptions of autism and representation.
+As one of the few openly autistic executives in business, Rachel is committed to breaking stereotypes around disability and redefining what leadership can look like.
+She is also the Co-Founder and Chief Creative Officer of The Neu Project, a non-profit creative consultancy that works with brands like Google and Marriott to create a world where all minds can shine.
+The Neu Project is a 501(c)(3) that generates revenue opportunities for neurodivergent creators and entrepreneurs with every project.

-Rachel is also a content creator, sharing her insights and personal journey with an online community of over 115,000 followers across platforms.
-Her platform, @rachelissan, provides cultural commentary and empowers neurodivergent people to embrace their authentic selves.
+Rachel shares her insights and personal journey with a community of over 110,000 followers across platforms.
+Her creator platform, @rachelissan, empowers neurodivergent people to embrace their authenticity and build careers on their own terms.

 As one of the few openly autistic executives, Rachel seeks to smash stereotypes about disability with her platform as a leader.